-Following the Scottish Government's announcement on 30 July 2020 outlining further changes as part of Phase 3 of route map, the guidance now indicates that non-essential offices should not open any earlier than 11 September 2020 and this will be subject to a further review and the implementation of relevant guidance, including physical distancing.
-Even at Phase 4, control measures and appropriate hygiene regimes will still be required, and remote working will be encouraged where possible.
+Any decisions to re-open will be subject to the implementation of relevant guidance, including physical distancing.
+Even at Phase 4 of the routemap, control measures and appropriate hygiene regimes will still be required, and remote working will be encouraged where possible.

-Given the further extensions to the expected dates for re-opening of offices for non-essential business, the Social Housing Resilience Group wishes to provide further advice on housing offices and, in particular, on what activities may be classed as 'essential' rather than 'non-essential'.
+Given the further extensions to the expected dates for re-opening of offices for non-essential business, along with the new framework for local level protections, the Social Housing Resilience Group wishes to provide further advice on housing offices and, in particular, on what activities may be classed as 'essential' rather than 'non-essential'.

-While social housing providers will make their own decisions with regard to the re-opening of offices, recognising local circumstances, the services to be provided and the number staff required to perform essential tasks, the SHRG proposes that in considering the timing of the reopening of local housing offices, social landlords will urgently want to consider which services and activities are essential, as long as the current Public Health guidance on physical distancing and hygiene are implemented.
+While social housing providers will make their own decisions with regard to the re-opening of offices, recognising local circumstances, (including any local restrictions in place) the services to be provided and the number staff required to perform essential tasks, the SHRG proposes that in considering the timing of the reopening of local housing offices, social landlords will urgently want to consider which services and activities are essential, as long as the current Public Health guidance on physical distancing and hygiene are implemented.